svlada/svlada.github.io/posts/require-js-dependency-management-part1.md

 permalink: "require-js-dependency-management-part1/index.html"
 ---

-This is an introductory RequireJS tutorial in the series (<a target="_blank" href="/require-js-dependency-management-part1/">part1</a>, <a target="_blank"  href="/require-js-optimization-part2/">part2</a>).
+This is the first part of two parts series, about RequireJS dependency management.
+In the second part, we'll dive in into the <a target="_blank"  href="/require-js-optimization-part2/">RequireJS optimizer tool</a>.

-## Table of contents:
+## Table of contents
 1. <a href="#t0">Introduction</a>
 2. <a href="#t1">Basic structure</a>
 3. <a href="#t2">Prototypal inheritance and Require.js</a>

-### <a name="t0" id="t0">Introduction</a>
+## <a name="t0" id="t0">Introduction</a>

 Before or after reading this article I strongly recommend reading the documentation on [RequireJS website](http://requirejs.org/docs/start.html).
 James Burke did a great job here.

-Require.js is a dependency management and async script loading tool(AMD library).
-What that means?
+RequireJS is a dependency management and async script loading tool(AMD library).
+What does that mean?
 AMD stands for Asynchronous Module Definition.

 RequireJS is asynchronous which means that you can do non-blocking and parallel fetch of your javascript files.

 RequireJS is built around the Module pattern.
 Modern web applications tend to have fairly complex frontends.
-Module pattern should improve the maintainability of our bloated javascript code.
-Remember those giant javascript files and svn merge conflict hell on your last project?
+Module pattern should improve the maintainability of bloated javascript code.
+Remember those giant javascript files and merge conflict hell on your last project?
 Javascript code should consist of smaller components enforcing separation of concerns and avoiding globals since modules are wrapped by closures.

 RequireJS is well defined and standardized.
 While we wait for ES-Harmony to knock on our doors, libraries like RequireJS are giving us hint on how we should structure our applications.
-Require.js works in current browsers.

-### <a name="t1" id="t1">Basic structure</a>
+## <a name="t1" id="t1">Basic structure</a>

 **STEP 1 - How to structure RequireJS project**

-This is our sample RequireJS project structure.
+The following is an exemplary project structure:

 ```js
  |-[wepapp]